Skip to content

 6 Guide

-Arduino Leonardo Switch 2: Wired Controller
+Arduino Leonardo NS2: Wired Controller

 (compatible with Switch 1)